Buzz! Junior: Monster Rumble

 Buzz!
 Junior: Monster Rumble (known as Buzz!
-Junior: Monster Rally in North America) is the third game in the Buzz!
+Junior: Monster Rally in North America) is a 2007 party video game developed by FreeStyleGames and published by Sony Computer Entertainment for the PlayStation 2.
+It is the third instalment in the Buzz!
 Junior series of games.
-Buzz!
-Junior: Monster Rumble was released on 2 November 2007 in Europe.
-Monster Rumble was co-developed by FreeStyleGames and Magenta Software and is published by Sony Computer Entertainment Europe.
-FreeStyleGames developed nineteen of the twenty-five mini-games, while Magenta created the following six: Boo!, Bashing Pumpkins, Eyeball Fall, Ghoulish Golf, All Wrapped Up, & Tug-O-War.
+Magenta Software developed the minigames while FreeStyleGames provided primary development, a direct inversion on their work on Buzz!
+Junior: Robo Jam.

 The game was later ported to PlayStation 3 by Cohort Studios and was released on 3 September 2009 as a download from the PlayStation Store.
 It includes trophy support and the ability to use a DualShock wireless controller instead of Buzzers.